 No one had made a movie like Pyaasa before it; no one has been able to make one 60 years later, either.

 (This piece is from The Quint’s archives and was first published on 11 April, 2017.
-It is now being republished to mark Guru Dutt’s birth anniversary.)
+It is now being republished to mark Guru Dutt’s death anniversary.)